Eolu/sax-fingering-chart/README.md

 This program takes a MIDI file as input and generates fingering charts for saxophones matching the notes in that midi file.
 Time, note length, and other musical elements are not preserved, this is just a way to learn the fingering for each note.

+Fingerings are decided bya simple weighted algorithm that tries to pick fingerings for a note based the keys involved in the previous and next note.
+There may be a better way to do this, I'm open to ideas.

 ## Usage
 - fingering_chart [midi_file...]